 By the summer, you’ll be grateful that you spent the time removing weed rootstock from your garden soil before spring, as weeds are resilient and able to germinate quickly, particularly at lower temperatures.

-Use a hand fork or long-handed weeding tool to uproot the weeds' roots.
+Use a hand fork or long-handled weeding tool to uproot the weeds' roots.
 Ensure you get rid of everything, as perennial weeds can grow again from the smallest bits remaining in the soil.
 To remove annual weeds, pull the tops from the roots before they produce seeds.
 Additionally, make sure to loosen compacted soil, which can be a haven for weed rootstock.

 Step 3: Prep Your Soil